-Mayflower Wind Energy LLC (Mayflower) is a joint venture between Shell New Energies US LLC (Shell) and Ocean Winds North America LLC, formerly EDPR Offshore North America LLC (OW) co-owned on a 50:50 basis.
+Mayflower Wind Energy LLC (Mayflower) is a joint venture between Shell New Energies US LLC (Shell) and OW North America LLC, formerly EDPR Offshore North America LLC (OW) co-owned on a 50:50 basis.
 In December 2018, Mayflower was awarded the BOEM ATL-4W OCS-A 0521 Lease Area (hereafter, the Lease Area), off the coast of Massachusetts, which covers approximately 127,388 acres.
 Lease Area OCS-A 0521 is located on the OCS approximately 60 km south of Martha's Vineyard, MA.
-Mayflower intends to conduct a marine site characterization survey of the Lease Area as well as the export cable route from the Lease Area to landfall at Falmouth, MA, commencing in April 2021.
-The objective of the survey is to acquire high resolution geophysical (HRG) and geotechnical data on the bathymetry, seafloor morphology, subsurface geology, environmental/biological sites, seafloor obstructions, soil conditions, and locations of any man-made, historical or archaeological resources within Lease Area OCS-A 0521 and along the proposed export cable route corridor to support lease development in accordance with Bureau of Ocean Energy Management (BOEM) renewable energy regulations and associated guidelines pursuant to 30 CFR Part 585 as well as state of Massachusetts requirements.
+Mayflower intends to conduct a marine site characterization survey of the Lease Area as well as the export cable route from the Lease Area to landfall, commencing in June 2021.
+The objective of the survey is to acquire high resolution geophysical (HRG) and geotechnical data on the bathymetry, seafloor morphology, subsurface geology, environmental/biological sites, seafloor obstructions, soil conditions, and locations of any man-made, historical or archaeological resources within Lease Area OCS-A 0521 and along the potential export cable route corridors to support lease development in accordance with Bureau of Ocean Energy Management (BOEM) renewable energy regulations and associated guidelines pursuant to 30 CFR Part 585 as well as state of Massachusetts requirements.

-The geophysical surveys would occur from April 1 through November 30, 2021.
-Surveys would be carried out by up to four (4) different vessels-one operating primarily in the Lease Area and deep-water sections of the cable route (24 hr operations), a second operating primarily in the shallow water portion of the cable route and sometimes into the deep water portion of the cable route (either daylight only operations or 24 hour operations), and up to two (2) shallow-draft vessels working in very shallow waters (daylight only operations).
+The geophysical surveys would occur from June through December 31, 2021.
+Surveys would be carried out by up to four (4) different vessels-one operating primarily in the Lease Area and deep-water sections of the cable route (24 hr operations), a second operating primarily in the shallow water portion of the cable route and sometimes into the deep-water portion of the cable route (either daylight only operations), and up to two (2) shallow-draft vessels working in very shallow waters (daylight only operations).
 Up to four additional vessels may be used to conduct geotechnical sampling activities (vibracores, seabed core penetration tests (CPTs), and boreholes) during the same period as the geophysical surveys.